Brady throws for 379 yards, 4 TDs, Bucs beat Cowboys 31-29

 Cooper finished with 13 catches for 139 yards, including a 5-yard TD catch in the second quarter.
 CeeDee Lamb had a 22-yard scoring reception for the Cowboys, who finished 6-10 with Prescott missing the final 11 games of last season.

-Brady was intercepted twice, once on a desperation pass at the end of the first half.
+Brady completed 32 of 50 passes and was intercepted twice, one on a desperation pass at the end of the first half.
 Ronald Jones and Chris Godwin also lost fumbles, with the latter’s mistake preventing the Bucs from putting away the game in the closing minutes.

 Brown had five receptions for 121 yards, including a 43-yard TD before halftime.
 Godwin had nine catches for 105 yards, but fumbled at the Cowboys 1 to stop a potential clinching drive before Prescott drove Dallas to Zuerlein’s go-ahead field goal.